FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 #### speed

 Custom speed for a projectile.
 This must be a number higher than 0.
-If not set the speed depends on the projectile.
+If not set, the default speed is used (depends on the projectile type).
+The secondary attack inherits the custom speed only if it uses the projectile of the same name and entity template.

 #### time